IdentityToday/api-endpoint/README.md

 ## Add individual

 This endpoint is used to add an individual.
-It is an HTTP POST request to the specified URL.
+It is an HTTPS POST request to the specified URL.

 ### Request